SciML/ModelingToolkitCourse/docs/src/lectures/lecture1.md

 Now there are 2 tricky issues when defining models at the component level.
 First is the number of equations.
 How can you know if you've properly defined a base component without having the remaining parts to close the system and ensure you have a matching set of variables and equations?
 A general rule of thumb is that a base level component should have an equation number that matches the number of variables + connectors.
 The `Mass` component has 2 variables and 1 connector and therefore 3 equations.

 The 2nd tricky issue is signs.
 Note that the force assigned to the port is negative `port.f ~ -f`.
 To determine this I like to draw a diagram like below.
 Below the port in black I draw the connection variables, here there is 1 port and I draw them to the right (i.e. positive direction).
-Then in green above the port I draw the coresponding variables of the component.
+Then in green above the port I draw the corresponding variables of the component.
 In this case we know from Newton that mass times acceleration equals force, therefore the direction of movement is in the opposite direction of the force.
 In other words, if we push the mass from left to right (i.e. in the positive direction), then the mass will generate a force in the negative direction.
 Now the diagram shows how the port and component variables are aligned.

 ![mass](../img/mass.svg)